-71. Severance payments are meant to provide a safety net for a staff member in cases of early termination of the contract.
+71. Without prejudice to employment law or contract law, severance payments are meant to provide a safety net for a staff member in cases of early termination of the contract.
 Severance payments may include payments related to the duration of a notice period, redundancy remuneration for loss of office, and may also include a non-competition clause in the contract.

 Institutions should set up a framework in which severance pay is determined and approved, in line with the institution's general governance structures for employment.
-In terms of the maximum amount of severance pay, institutions should pay due regard to the "two years fixed remuneration" reference in the EU Commission's Recommendation complementing Recommendations 2004/913/EC and 2005/162/EC for directors of listed companies.
+The framework should ensure that there is no reward for failure.
 Institutions should be able to explain to supervisors the criteria they use to determine the amount of severance pay.
 It is good practice to defer any outstanding variable payments or long-term incentive plans and for these to mirror the original deferral schemes.